 Practice parameters, as developed by the Joint Task Force on Practice Parameters, are documents that establish boundaries for appropriate patient care.
 They acknowledge the range or variations that currently take place in the allergy community regarding management of allergic conditions and use of procedures to diagnose and treat these conditions.
 They attempt to promote consistency in practice while allowing for variable approaches based on individual patient differences using evidence from the medical literature to achieve good clinical practice.

 Below is a list of selected resources for this topic area that the College has discovered and believes are relevant to our members.
-These resources are curated by the College but are not directly developed or administered by the College.
+These resources are curated by the College but are not necessarily directly developed or administered by the College.
 For the learning activities developed by the college for this topic, please visit the Course Catalog.

 |Classroom (recorded)||World Allergy Organization (WAO) and Japanese Society of Allergology (JSA)||2011||0.00||$0.00|